Pomeranian

 Breed Overview

 In Australian homes, Pomeranians make fantastic companions for a variety of living situations.
 Their compact size means they're perfectly suited to inner-city apartments in Melbourne or Sydney, while their hardy nature lets them enjoy backyard adventures in suburban Brisbane or Perth.
-What makes them particularly appealing to Australian families is their adaptability – they're just as happy accompanying you to the local café as they are playing in the backyard.
+What makes them particularly appealing is their adaptability – they're just as happy accompanying you to the local café as they are playing in the backyard.

-These little foxlike faces come in an incredible variety of colours, from classic orange and red to striking merle patterns.
+These little fox-like faces come in an incredible variety of colours, from classic orange and red to striking merle patterns.
 Their double coat is absolutely gorgeous but does require commitment – think of it as having a supermodel for a pet!
 They're intelligent, trainable, and surprisingly athletic for their size.
 Many Australian Pom owners are amazed at how well their little mate keeps up on beach walks along the Gold Coast or hiking trails in the Blue Mountains.

 History